 Here are the four relevant facts about long-term care you need to know.

 Here’s cost information from a 50-state survey, as of December 2020, from a national insurer.
 (See cost data for your own state here.
 Projected estimates of long-term daily, monthly, and yearly costs are shown here.)

 These costs are important because they generally are not covered by your health insurance or by Medicare.
 (Shocking, I know.)

-As you can see, nursing home care is twice the price of both home health and assisted living care.
+As you can see, nursing home care is considerably more expensive than home health and assisted living care.
 Assisted living care is administered at a residential facility that offers varying levels of memory care, along with help in day-to-day activities like laundry, transportation, taking one’s medication, etc. In contrast, nursing homes provide custodial care and end of life medical monitoring.

 A 2021 report, produced by the U.S. Department of Health and Human Services, projects that a majority of folks will not need long-term care that lasts for more than a year–if they even need it at all.